GUT STASIS in Rabbits

 Spotty Rabbit Syndrome Medication Update

-There appears to be a genetic predisposition in certain breeds of rabbits to gut stasis issues, particularly in the English (Dalmation) type rabbit, but this does not mean that every spotty rabbit will have a problem!
+Certain rabbit breeds appear to be genetically predisposed to gut stasis issues, particularly the English (Dalmation) type, but this does not mean that every spotty rabbit will have a problem!
 It is undoubtedly the case that once a rabbit has had a bout of gut stasis, it may be prone to further issues, possibly due to a narrowing of the gut due to the effects of the previous inflammation.

-As yet, the cause of mucoid enteropathy-type outbreaks is still not known.
-Whether there could be some involvement of E. cuniculi can only be speculated, with infected rabbits being more vulnerable to disease.
+The cause of mucoid enteropathy-type outbreaks is still unknown.
+Whether E. cuniculi could be involved can only be speculated, as infected rabbits are more vulnerable to disease.
 What is clear, however, is that research is urgently required if more rabbits are not to be lost to this killer disease.

 Medication Update